Browse by Medical Category

 The Aspire Internship Program is designed for adults with high cognitive autism spectrum disorder or a related profile to help them navigate the various aspects of the work environment while gaining important on-the-job skills.

-The MGH Aspire Internship Program is a unique program designed specifically for adults with high cognitive autism spectrum disorder or a related social profile to gain real-world work experience with the structured support and guidance Aspire is well known for.
+The MGH Aspire Internship Program is a unique program designed specifically for adults with high cognitive autism spectrum disorder or a related social profile to gain real-world work experience.
 Being a part of the MGH Aspire Internship Program means being a part of so much more than "just an internship."
 In addition to being placed with one of our Employer Partners, participants receiving ongoing, individualized consultations with an Aspire Career Counselor and weekly seminars with their peers designed to help maximize the Internship Program experience and strengthen their skillset.

 GOALS OF MGH ASPIRE INTERNSHIP PROGRAM